 Styling the Moves YOU choose!

-Ever notice that really good boaters seem to sail over scary looking holes lets boofwith a single stroke, land in a cloud of spray with a BOOF, and then continue into another series of moves with grace and precision.
+Ever notice that really good boaters seem to sail over scary looking holes with a single stroke, land in a cloud of spray with a BOOF, and then continue into another series of moves with grace and precision.
 Its is not necessarily just their ability to hit a solid boof stroke, or a quick brace, but their compiled experience and training in perfecting the basics that makes them confident & graceful on the water.
 Ask any advanced kayaker how they got to where they are, the chances are there will be a common thread from each of them which adds up to “tons of practice”.
 Specifically, they practice lots and lots of moves and hone their skills constantly.
 If you’ve been paddling a while you’ve no doubt noticed that some long time paddlers are not necessarily as smooth and polished as some paddlers with far less years in a boat.
 It’s not just the quantity of time in the boat that counts here, it’s the quantity of moves.
 Time in boat for the solid paddler means time spent keeping those skills razor sharp.

-Waterfalls in Norway With the increase in popularity, coupled with changes in technology and culture; there has been shift in how widely the cutting edge is being broadcast.
+With the increase in popularity, coupled with changes in technology and culture; there has been shift in how widely the cutting edge is being broadcast.
 While the level of potential risk of paddling on the cutting edge of the sport has continued to grow, “the extreme” has never been so tangible and accessible to the novice or average paddler.
 Seeing extreme kayakers pushing the art of paddling to its limits can be fun and entertaining.
 The issue is that it can sometimes lead aspiring paddlers to entertain thoughts of pushing their own limits much further than safety conventions would suggest.
 It’s important for paddlers to maintain an honest assessment of their own skills, and limitations; and to live within them.
 A key ingredient to accurate assessment of ones skill set, and limitations, is to both hone and test those skills frequently (ideally where the consequences are not so severe).
 Being a solid and polished paddler is all about challenging yourself within your comfort zone and striving to “Clean” or “Style” the moves you choose.

 Some of the most basic skills tend to be critically important when you get into harder water.
 Much of paddling is mind over matter, being able to focus on the step you are about to preform regardless of what may be going on